Stinoo01/Master_Thesis/README.md

 ### Operating system

-For the model it was used a `Windows` (Ubuntu 18.04) operating systems.
+For the model it was used a `Windows 11`  operating systems.

-Chromoformer was trained using a server with 40 Intel(R) Xeon(R) Silver 4210R @ 2.40GHz CPUs, 128GB RAM and two GeForce RTX 3090 GPUs.
-The training procedure internally utilizes 8 cores (workers) and memory (RAM) footprint was <8GB throughout the training loop.
-GPU memory usage was ~10GB.

-According to the statistics above, we provide the optimal hardware requirements as follows:

-CPU requirement: 8+ cores, 2.40+ GHz per core
-GPU requirement: 16+ GB GPU
+Chromoformer was trained using a computer with 12th Gen Intel(R) Core(TM) i7-12700H @ 2.3 GHz CPU, 16,0 GB of RAM.

+To replicate the preprocessing pipeline, please refer to the respective system requirements.

 ### Python packages